Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Choice of the volume elements

+In the simple, static, toy models discussed below, $X_{1,a}$ convergence is achieved after a few iterations.
+Once the estimator has converged, there is always an enhancement of the partition of unity, which is almost perfect when the exponent $p\rightarrow 1$.
+Thanks to its simplicity and good results, $X_{1,a}$ was the estimator chosen in Paper I. It has, however, a couple of drawbacks that are worth noting.
+Firstly, because of the explicit nature of Eq.~(\ref{X1}), a complete Lagrangian consistency is never achieved.
+Secondly, taking $p=1$ makes it too sensitive to particle noise and not recommended.
+Therefore, $p=0.7-0.8$ are the recommended values, which slightly degrades the performance of $X_{1,a}$ and introduces an undesirable free parameter (the particular value of the exponent $p$).
+These issues can be overcome with the second procedure to implement $X_a$ which, in the end, was the one chosen in this work.
+Therefore, $X_a$ consistently refers to $X_{2,a}$ hereafter.

-In theory, the explicit option $X_{1,a}$ should lead to a better partition of unit and interpolations than $X_{2,a}$, although the former is less numerically robust and not totally compatible with the Lagrangian formulation of the SPH equations.
-In practice, both options lead to very similar partition of unit (see Sect.~\ref{sec-vegrad})\footnote{In the case of $X_1$, taking $p=1$ is too sensitive to particle noise and not recommended to use \citep{cabezon2017}.
-Therefore, $p=0.7-0.8$ are the recommended values for $X_1$, which yields very similar results to those achieved with $X_2$ and $p=1$.}.
-Additionally, the estimator $X_{2,a}$~allows to build a Lagrangian-consistent scheme (\ref{sec:Appendix}), which incorporates the grad-h terms, provided that the exponent $p$ in Eq.~(\ref{X2}) is chosen equal to one ($p=1$), allowing us to eliminate a parameter.
+In the second method, the calculation of the VEs makes use of the value of $\rho^0_a$ calculated in the current integration step.
+As we go on to see in the static toy models (Sect.~\ref{sec:static}), the explicit option $X_{1,a}$ leads to a better partition of the unity and interpolations than $X_{2,a}$ for identical values of the $p$~exponent, but the former is less numerically robust and not fully compatible with the Lagrangian formulation of the SPH equations.
+On the contrary, the estimator $X_{2,a}$ allows us to build a Lagrangian-consistent scheme (Appendix~\ref{sec:Appendix}), which incorporates the grad-h terms -- provided that the exponent $p$ in Eq.~(\ref{X2}) is chosen equal to one ($p=1$).
+This allows us to eliminate a parameter.